yamamotsu/gpt-on-discord/README.md

 ### Notes

 - Message context (a history of conversation) is saved per channel.
 As default, last 10 conversation will be saved as context.
-This number can be changed by `MAX_HISTORIES` environment variable (it's defined in `.env` file).
+This number can be changed from `MAX_HISTORIES` environment variable (it's defined in `.env` file) , or `chatgpt.context.maxHistories` in `config.json` file.
+If both is specified `config.json`'s value will be used.
-- In the beginning of the question ChatGPT reads, the questioner's username will be attached in format of "[*username*]"
+- In the beginning of the question ChatGPT reads, the questioner's username will be attached in format of `"*username*さんからの質問:"` (EN: `Question from *username*:` )
-- You can modify instruction text for ChatGPT by `instructionTexts` variable in `index.ts`.
+- You can modify instruction text for ChatGPT by `chatgpt.instruction.default` property in `config.json`.
   - As default, the following instructions are given to bot.
-  > Please reply in a friendly and proficient manner using Unicode emojis in Discord chat, and use as many punctuation marks as possible.
+  > EN: Please reply in a friendly and proficient manner using Unicode emojis in Discord chat, and use as many punctuation marks as possible.
   > The name of the questioner is attached to the beginning of the question.
 Please include the questioner's name at the beginning of your response.

 ## Acknowledgements